kokoro-aya/rustlings/README.md

 - Fearless Concurrency
 - Macros

+It's unknown whether there is a bug of clion/rustrover or misconfiguration, but the rustlings course downloaded from the edutool have every test suite or sample input as an empty file.
+Downloading the repository of rustlings and make a copy-paste of these test files may solve the issue.

 ## Disclaimer

 This repository is only for educational purpose and mainly as a note for myself.